A selection of previous articles and projects.

 Trade deals explained in 60 seconds (European Commission)

-A series of infographics that give a summary of recent EU trade agreements
+A series of infographics that give a summary of EU trade agreements

 (CETA) (Japan) (Mexico) (Singapore)